Best Settings for max FPS in Rocket League Game

 High-Quality Shaders: On.

 Do not turn this off as it makes the game look really crappy.
-You will lose all motivation to play.
+Always keep this on.

 As far as everything else is concerned, disable everything except for Transparent Goalposts.
 This setting must be on.